Staff FAQs

 How's the food?

-Pretty good.
-Our campers just rated it a 9/10.
-We do our best to serve healthy, kid-friendly, delicious meals.
+We do our best to serve healthy, kid-friendly, delicious meals and our campers rate the food a 9/10.
 Every meal includes an extensive breakfast or salad bar, and hearty vegetarian and gluten-free options are always available.
 We maintain a “nut free” environment.

 How are the cabins?